 1. Identify a Problem

-- Generate a list of at least three problems in your community that affect you, someone you know or your entire community.
+- Generate a list of at least three problems in your community that affect you, someone, you know, or your entire community.
 Look for problems in your daily life that could be solved by creating an object or a process.
-Record your problems in your Design Thinking Workbook.
+Record your problems in your Design Thinking Workbook from Quest 1.

 2. Dig Deeper with Research